 If you’ve noticed any of these imperfections on your paint, then it’s worth looking into nearby paint restoration services.
 A quality wax service can correct paint haze, but scratches and water spots are vital to address as soon as possible.

 Next, take a careful look at your tires.
 Analyze their tread.
 Use the Penny Test, if necessary, and consider whether or not you need to replace the tires entirely.
-If you’re on your first set of tires and haven’t rotated or replaced them in several years, then the odds are that you’ll be better off replacing them before getting a trade-in estimate.
+If you’re on your first set of tires and haven’t rotated or replaced them in several years, odds are that you’ll be better off replacing them before getting a trade-in estimate.

 Even if you swap them out for a cheap set of tires, it’s essential to avoid giving the dealership more reasons to give out a lower offer than you deserve.